 The simplicity of a key-value database is also an advantage.
 Because everything is stored as a unique key and a value that is either the data or a location for the data, reading and writing will always be fast.

 However, this simplicity restricts the type of use cases it can be used for.
-More complex data requirements can’t be supported.
+It does not support more complex data requirements.

 Graph databases